Techtonica/curriculum/_projects/recipe-page/phase-1-html-prompt.md

 Using either the `<h1>` or `<h2>` header tags, create a header within the `<body>` tags that displays the title of your recipe.

 Open `index.html` in Chrome to verify that this works.

+Once you can see that adding the title worked, run `git status`.
+You should see changes that need to be added and committed.
+Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Add recipe title."

 ![Image of webpage after creating title](https://github.com/Techtonica/curriculum/blob/master/_projects/recipe-page/screenshots/step3-title.png)